History and exam

 Low-grade, usually 1.8°F (1°C) increase in body temperature.

-Bowel sounds may be reduced, particularly on the right side compared with on the left.
+Bowel sounds may be reduced, particularly on the right side compared with the left.

 Tachycardia may be present, particularly in patients with perforation.

-Pressing the left side of the abdominal cavity and eliciting pain in right lower quadrant.
+Pressing the left side of the abdominal cavity elicits pain in right lower quadrant.

 Extending the right thigh on left lateral position elicits pain in right lower quadrant.

-Pain is elicited at right lower quadrant of abdomen by internal rotation of the flexed right thigh.
+Pain is elicited in the right lower quadrant of abdomen by internal rotation of the flexed right thigh.